titovanton/flexible-stars/README.md

 ## Why?!
 There are so many different 5 stars rate plagin, so what are the benefits of this one?
-First of all, it has pretty nice HTML makrup:
+First of all, it has pretty nice HTML layout:
 ```
 <div class="flexible-stars"></div>
 ```